Ph.D., University of Arizona

 B.S., Brigham Young University

-Professor Megan Wright is assistant professor of law and medicine—Penn State Law’s first joint appointment with the College of Medicine—as well as an affiliate faculty member with the Department of Sociology in the College of the Liberal Arts.
+Professor Megan Wright is assistant professor of law and medicine—Penn State Law’s first joint appointment with the College of Medicine—as well as an affiliate faculty member with the Department of Sociology and the Rock Ethics Institute in the College of the Liberal Arts.
 Professor Wright joined Penn State from Weill Cornell Medical College, where she was a postdoctoral associate of medical ethics.
 Concurrently, she served as a research fellow and senior adviser to the Consortium for the Advanced Study of Brain Injury Project at the Solomon Center for Health Law and Policy at Yale Law School.

 Prior to earning her J.D., Professor Wright served as a law and social science research fellow at the James E. Rogers College of Law and as a qualitative analyst at the Southwest Institute for Research on Women, both at the University of Arizona.

 End of Life and Autonomy: The Case for Relational Nudges in End-of-Life Decision-Making Law and Policy, 77 MD.
 L. Rev. 1062 (2018).

 Installment Housing Contracts: Presumptively Unconscionable, 18 Berkeley J. Afr.-Am.
 L. & Pol’y 97 (2016).

 Comment, A Case for Randomized, Double-Blinded, Sham-Controlled Class III Medical Device Trials, 34 Yale L. & Pol’y Rev. 199 (2016). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2759989